PrasetyoWibowoo/ChatApp/README.md

 **Required:** Railway blocks SMTP ports, so we use Resend HTTP API

 1. Sign up at https://resend.com (free 100 emails/day)
-2. Add domain or use default `onboarding@resend.dev`
-3. Create API key
+2. Create API key (click "API Keys" → "Create API Key")
-4. Copy key for Railway env vars
+3. Copy key for Railway env vars

+**⚠️ Important for Testing:**
+- Free tier only sends to **your registered email**
+- To send to other emails: verify domain at https://resend.com/domains
+- For testing: use your own email for signup

 ### Railway (Backend + Database)
 1. Sign up at https://railway.app with GitHub